Digital Inclusion in the Nordic-Baltic Region – The Conference

 Michala Høg Daimar, Head of secretariat at the Office for Inclusion and Digital Services at the Danish Agency for Digital Government.
 Responsible for the Danish Network for Digital Inclusion, a network for NGOs established in 2015 by the Danish Agency for Digital Government.
 Today, the network consists of approximately 90 organisations or others that work with citizens who experience challenges in being digital.

-Rita Šukytė, Director of the association „Langas į ateitį“, which is a NGO working in the field of information society development in Lithuania.
+Rita Šukytė, Director of the association “Langas į ateitį“ (Window to the Future), an NGO working in the field of information society development in Lithuania.
 Rita has over 15 years of experience implementing the initiatives of ICT training, encouragement to use e-services, and internet safety awareness raising.

 16.45